Hazwani Helmi

-Nur Hazwani Afiqah binti Helmi (born 29 January 1997) is a Malaysian singer-songwriter, TV personality, humanitarian activist, model, actress and also known as a Muslimah Beatboxer.
-She started writing songs at the age of 13 after a week of guitar lessons.
-Hazwani's first piece titled "Jom Zikir" which she wrote independently was published in Heliza Helmi's album #JOM (2013).
-She began her work in the entertainment industry at a young age and was regarded as one of the industry's youngest songwriters.
-She was a runner in Astro Oasis' reality TV show, "Gema Gegar Vaganza" Season 2 in 2018 with a duo group known as The Helmis.
+Nur Hazwani Afiqah binti Helmi (born 29 January 1997), known professionally as Hazwani Helmi, is a Malaysian singer-songwriter, television personality, humanitarian activist, model and actress.
+She began writing songs at the age of 13 after taking guitar lessons for a week.
+Her first song, “Jom Zikir”, which she wrote independently, was published on her older sister Heliza Helmi’s album #JOM (2013).
+She subsequently pursued a career in the entertainment industry and participated in various humanitarian missions.
+In 2025, she participated in the Global Sumud Flotilla, an international humanitarian mission to Gaza, alongside Heliza Helmi.
+She was among the Malaysian participants detained by Israeli authorities following the interception of the flotilla.

 Early life

-Hazwani was born in Hospital Besar Kuala Terengganu during the last ten nights of Ramadan.
-She was the youngest out of four siblings (two sisters and a brother) in her family.
-She then was raised in Tawau, Sabah for 11 years from the age of 3 until 14 years old.
+Hazwani was born at Hospital Besar Kuala Terengganu during the last ten nights of Ramadan.
+She is the youngest out of four siblings, with two sisters and a brother.
+She was raised in Tawau, Sabah, for 11 years, from the age of 3 to 14.

 From 2002 to 2003, she received her early education at Tawau Pre-Islamic School.
-Hazwani then furthers her primary education in SK Holy Trinity and Tawau Primary Islamic School from 2004 until 2009.
-She completed her secondary school studies at SMK Tawau before moving to Kuala Lumpur two years later.
-She then managed to graduate from high school in SMK Perimbun majoring in art stream (accounting).
-At the end of the 2015–2016 academic year, she resumed her studies at IIUM's Centre for Foundation Studies.
-Finally, she graduated from her bachelor's degree in Psychology from International Islamic University Malaysia in 2021 and had her graduation ceremony in August 2022.
+She then pursued her primary education at SK Holy Trinity and Tawau Primary Islamic School from 2004 to 2009.
+She completed her secondary education at SMK Tawau before moving to Kuala Lumpur two years later.

+She subsequently completed her secondary education at SMK Perimbun, where she majored in the Accounting stream.
+At the end of the 2015–2016 academic year, she resumed her studies at the Centre for Foundation Studies at the International Islamic University Malaysia (IIUM).
+She went on to pursue a bachelor’s degree in Psychology at IIUM and graduated in 2021, with her graduation ceremony held in August 2022.

-Hazwani's older sister, Heliza Helmi, encouraged her to go over her boundaries, which aligned with Hazwani's life philosophy of "Nothing is impossible because Allah will make the impossible possible for you."
-At the age of 16, she worked as a personal assistant and gave motivational speeches.
-After completed her Sijil Pelajaran Malaysia (SPM) test in 2014, her attention gradually moved to humanitarian activity, and she began to participate in a number of humanitarian trips.
-Hazwani took a semester off from her university to participate in humanitarian efforts because she believes that learning may take place outside of the classroom and that humanitarian missions can create opportunities for learning and create transformation.
+Hazwani’s older sister, Heliza Helmi, encouraged her to push beyond her boundaries, a mindset that aligned with Hazwani’s life philosophy: “Nothing is impossible because Allah can make the impossible possible for you.”

+At the age of 16, Hazwani began working as a personal assistant and giving motivational talks.
+After completing her Sijil Pelajaran Malaysia (SPM) examination in 2014, her focus gradually shifted towards humanitarian work, and she began participating in various humanitarian missions.

+Hazwani even took a semester off from university to participate in humanitarian efforts, as she believes that learning can take place beyond the classroom.
+To her, humanitarian missions provide opportunities for learning, personal growth, and meaningful transformation.